Being open about how the PwC network is organised and governed, and the high standards that we expect all PwC firms to follow, is important to us.

-To promote continuing business success, PwC member firms nurture a culture that supports and encourages PwC people to behave appropriately and ethically, especially when they have to make tough decisions.
+To promote continuing business success, PwC member firms nurture a culture that supports and encourages PwC people to behave appropriately, with integrity and ethically, especially when they have to make tough decisions.

 PwC people have ready access to a wide array of support networks within their respective firms – both formal and informal – and technical specialists to help them reach appropriate solutions.

 In addition to the common standards and policies of the PwC network, PwC member firms also have access to common methodologies, technologies and supporting materials for many services.